Naudria/Naudria.github.io/_posts/2019-04-13-rails_with_js_project_the_death_of_me.markdown

 ---
 layout: post
 title:      "Rails With JS Project: The Death of Me"
-date:       2019-04-13 19:21:12 +0000
+date:       2019-04-13 15:21:13 -0400
 permalink:  rails_with_js_project_the_death_of_me
 ---

 Wow.
 What a bear of a project that was.

-Rather than add a Javascript frontend to my Rails app from my previous project, I chose to create an entirely new doman model.
+Rather than add a Javascript frontend to my Rails app from my previous project, I chose to create an entirely new domain model.
 This was mainly because both my Sinatra and Rails projects were based on the same domain model, so I thought it made sense to diversify my portfolio.

 Ack.